Skip to main content

 5. Why are scientists urging Memphis to adopt building codes similar to Chile's?

-This page titled 6.8: Earthquake Zones is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.8: Earthquake Zones is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation